toolprint/sdk-ts/README.md

 2. Fork the repository
 3. Create a feature branch referencing the issue (`git checkout -b issue-123/amazing-feature`)
 4. Make your changes
-5. Run tests and ensure they pass (`pnpm test`)
-6. Commit your changes (`git commit -m 'Add amazing feature'`)
+5. Commit your changes (`git commit -m 'Add amazing feature'`)
-7. Push to your branch (`git push origin issue-123/amazing-feature`)
+6. Push to your branch (`git push origin issue-123/amazing-feature`)
-8. Open a Pull Request with:
+7. Open a Pull Request with:
    - Title: `[Issue-123] Add amazing feature`
    - Description: Include "Fixes #123" or "Resolves #123" to link the issue